a-dietrich/Amiga-Pixelart/README.md

 <img src="Moon.png" alt="Moon" width="352"/> <img src="SolarSystem.png" alt="SolarSystem" width="352"/>

 Early steps with Deluxe Paint II from back in the day.
+These are drawn at overscan resolution and where planned as part of a game attract mode.